-Messrs.
-Burnison, Rozek, and Mulrooney received a time-based restricted stock award that vests in four equal annual installments beginning on July 12, 2018.
-Mr. Burnison received 35,030 shares, Mr. Rozek received 16,990 shares, and Mr. Mulrooney received 11,680 shares.
+Each of Messrs.
+Burnison, Rozek, Mulrooney and Arian received a time-based restricted stock award that vests in four equal annual installments beginning on July 9, 2020.
+Mr. Burnison received 35,940 shares, Mr. Rozek received 14,940 shares, Mr. Mulrooney received 10,920 shares, and Mr. Arian received 5,410 shares.

-Relative TSR Units for the Three-Year Performance Cycle Ending April 30, 2018
+Relative TSR Units for the Three-Year Performance Cycle Ending April 30, 2020

-April 30, 2018 marked the end of the three-year performance cycle for the performance-based restricted stock units granted to Messrs.
-Burnison, Rozek, and Mulrooney in fiscal year 2016 (and discussed in further detail in the Company's proxy statement for fiscal year 2016).
-The Company's relative total stockholder return over the three-year performance period resulted in the Company ranking 3 out of a 16 company peer group (including the Company, and provided that The Corporate Executive Board Company was acquired in 2017 and was not factored into the calculation for fiscal years 2017 and 2018).
-This third place ranking translates into 189% of the award (i.e. 66,640, 29,160, and 20,830 shares, respectively) vesting.
+April 30, 2020 marked the end of the three-year performance cycle for the performance-based restricted stock units granted to Messrs.
+Burnison, Rozek, and Mulrooney in fiscal year 2018 (and discussed in further detail in the Company's proxy statement for fiscal year 2018).
+The Company's relative total stockholder return over the three-year performance period resulted in the Company ranking 7 out of a 13 company peer group (including the Company).
+This 7th place ranking translates into approximately 83% of the award (i.e., 43,610, 21,120, and 14,130 shares, respectively) vesting.